|This is an unofficial version.

-(a) the funeral director registers the name of that person with the board and pays the prescribed registration fee; and
+(a) the funeral director registers the name of that person with the director and pays the prescribed registration fee; and

 (b) the person complies with the information disclosure requirements in section 16.2 and the regulations.

-19(2) No person shall, either directly or indirectly, for compensation, reward, profit or promise or hope thereof, for and on behalf of a funeral director, sell, offer for sale, attempt to offer for sale or negotiate a sale of any of the supplies or services provided by the funeral director, unless he is registered with the board and complies with the information disclosure requirements in section 16.2 and the regulations.
+No person shall, either directly or indirectly, for compensation, reward, profit or promise or hope thereof, for and on behalf of a funeral director, sell, offer for sale, attempt to offer for sale or negotiate a sale of any of the supplies or services provided by the funeral director, unless the person is registered with the director and complies with the information disclosure requirements in section 16.2 and the regulations.

 (a) contravenes any of the provisions of this Act or the regulations; or

-(b) not being a holder of an embalmer's licence, holds himself out as an embalmer or uses any sign, letters, words, or abbreviations implying that he is an embalmer; or
+(b) not being a holder of an embalmer's licence, holds themselves out as an embalmer or uses any sign, letters, words, or abbreviations implying that they are an embalmer; or

-(c) not being the holder of a funeral director's licence, holds himself out as a funeral director or uses any sign, letters, words, or abbreviation implying that he is a funeral director;
+(c) not being the holder of a funeral director's licence, holds themselves out as a funeral director or uses any sign, letters, words, or abbreviation implying that they are a funeral director;

 is guilty of an offence and is liable, on summary conviction, to